 Curriculum and Format

 ISBA is a six-week, six-credit summer program presented in a modular format.
 Modules combine classroom learning with experiential learning opportunities in Israel.
-The 2015 ISBA program took place June 4-July 16.
-We are finalizing the dates for 2016, but expect them to be similar.
+The program combines time in classroom, experiential learning opportunities, and weekend excursions.
+The upcoming ISBA program will take place June 9-July 22, 2016.

 Modules include the Business, Innovation, and Entrepreneurship in Israel course, which outlines Israel’s economy, various industries, culture, and politics, along with the business challenges and opportunities the country faces.
 You visit innovative companies, meet with Israeli entrepreneurs and venture capitalists, and gain insights from government officials.